Article 11EMS vs auditEU EED

 Turn Article 11 route classification into an evidence file

-Use this Article 11 comparison to connect three-year consumption data, EMS certification evidence, Annex VI audit records, action plans, and annual-report evidence before teams publish or submit route conclusions.
+This Article 11 comparison helps connect three-year consumption data, EMS certification evidence, Annex VI audit records, action plans, and annual-report evidence before teams publish or submit route conclusions.

 Section 2